 - College Tuition Disputes

 Family legal issues are rarely uncomplicated.
 Don’t travel this path alone or try to figure out the best option on your own.
 When you're facing a legal crisis, choose a legal representative with the passion and experience to defend your rights.
-Call the Law Offices of Peter Van Aulen at 201-845-7400 to schedule your free initial consultation today.
+Call the Law Offices of Peter Van Aulen at 201-845-7400 to schedule your initial consultation today.
 You'll be glad you did.